SJellen/SJellen/README.md

 - 🔭 I’m currently working on ... taking a deep dive on MongoDB.
 - 🌱 I’m currently learning ...
-MongoDB, Express, Nextjs
+MongoDB, Express, Nextjs.
 - 👯 I’m looking to collaborate on ...
-Networking
+Networking.
 - 🤔 I’m looking for help with ...
-Getting a job
+Getting a job.
-- 💬 Ask me about ... how I can help your company
+- 💬 Ask me about ... how I can help your company.

 ## Project Demo's 🎬